DanielD-GPT/Contract-Analysis-App/README.md

 # Contract Analysis Application

-> ⚠️ **DISCLAIMER**
->
-> This application is a prototype intended for proof of concept and demonstration purposes only.
-It is not designed, tested, or supported for production use.
-Use at your own risk.
-Microsoft makes no warranties, express or implied, regarding the functionality, reliability, or suitability of this code for any purpose.
-For production scenarios, please consult official Microsoft documentation and implement appropriate security, scalability, and compliance measures.

 A modern web application for analyzing contracts using Azure AI Document Intelligence (Content Understanding) and Azure OpenAI.
 Features a three-pane UI with document viewing, content extraction, and intelligent Q&A capabilities.

 ## Features